If you find the text too small to read on this website, press the CTRL button and,

 This farce was made even more farcical as all the team's reports turned out to be almost mirror images of reports previously written by one of the team members for the port of Mogadishu in Somalia.
 I had not been aware of this fact until the fly-in-fly-out PWA "supervisor" during one of his frequent visits only half-jokingly remarked, "We'd all be in deep shit if ever our photocopier breaks down and we could no longer simply replace the word 'Mogadishu' with the word 'Penang' in all our reports."

 Until that moment I had always stood in admiring awe as I watched that particular team member arrive in the office each morning, gaze for a while into the middle distance while tapping a long pencil against his puckered lips, and then, with estonishing ease and seemingly out of thin air, drew up reports of amazing erudition.
-The only thing amazing about this feat was his almost photographic memory with which he recalled those Mogadishu reports which he always had read the night before.
+The only thing amazing about this feat was his photographic memory with which he recalled those Mogadishu reports which he had committed to memory the night before.

 US$1 was worth approx. AUS$0.88; therefore, US$27,000 = AUS$23,760